-The Great Ocean Road Running Festival is returning this May 15-16, 2021.
+The Great Ocean Road Running Festival is returning May 14-15, 2021.
 We are eager to get back to the Road and bring you “Australia’s most stunning running event”!

 The health and safety of our participants, spectators, volunteers, partners and team members remains our top priority, and as such we will continue to closely monitor the COVID-19 (coronavirus) situation in partnership with local, state, federal authorities and health officials.

 We want to reassure you that we are taking the necessary steps and requirements in conjunction with DHHS in order to deliver a safe and rewarding event for all involved.